A Taxonomy of Numerical Differentiation Methods: Differentiating Noisy Data Using Prior Knowledge

 \subsubsection{Alternative Notion of Robustness}

 In controls and signal processing, the term ``robust" is also used to mean \textit{guaranteed} performance under input or model (parametric) uncertainty~\cite{robust-control, dullerud2000course, xie}.
-For unknown inputs, this gives rise to $H_\infty$ filtering/smoothing~\cite{nagpal, batteries}, which is related to $H_2$ filtering~\cite{robust-control}, of which the Kalman filter is the most famous example.\footnote{To cast the Kalman filter into form of \autoref{eqn:H-G-system}, the salient output and internal state evolution are the error $\be$ and its dynamics.
-Disturbance can be split into pieces and multiplied by half-powers of covariance matrices $\bQ$ and $\bR$ to produce appropriately-shaped-but-deterministic (w.r.t.~$\tbw$) process and measurement disturbances: Using the time-domain version of the $H_2$ norm, which is defined with G's impulse response (see~\cite{robust-control}), along with this ($\tbA, \tbB, \tbC, \mathbf{\tilde D}$), we can manipulate the cost function of \autoref{eqn:H-G-optimization} into $\text{Tr}(\tbC\bP\tbC^T)$, where $\bP$ is the controllability Grammian $=\sum_{m=0}^\infty\tbA^m\tbB\tbB^T(\tbA^m)^T$, which solves the discrete-time Lyapunov equation, $\tbA\bP_{n-1}\tbA^T -\bP_n + \tbB\tbB^T = 0$.
+For unknown inputs, this gives rise to $H_\infty$ filtering/smoothing~\cite{nagpal, batteries}, which is related to $H_2$ filtering~\cite{robust-control}, of which the Kalman filter is the most famous special case.\footnote{To cast the Kalman filter into form of \autoref{eqn:H-G-system}, the salient output and internal state are \textit{both} the error $\be$, with dynamics as derived in \autoref{eqn:kalman-min-error}.
+Vector-valued disturbance can be split into pieces and multiplied by half-powers of covariance matrices $\bQ$ and $\bR$ to produce appropriately-shaped-but-deterministic (w.r.t.~$\tbw$) process and measurement disturbances: Using the time-domain version of the $H_2$ norm, which is defined with G's impulse response (see~\cite{robust-control}), along with this ($\tbA, \tbB, \tbC, \mathbf{\tilde D}$), we can manipulate the cost function of \autoref{eqn:H-G-optimization} into $\text{Tr}(\tbC\bP\tbC^T)$, where $\bP$ is the controllability Gramian $=\sum_{m=0}^\infty\tbA^m\tbB\tbB^T(\tbA^m)^T$, which solves the discrete-time Lyapunov equation, $\tbA\bP_{n-1}\tbA^T -\bP_n + \tbB\tbB^T = 0$.
 Algebra recovers Equations \ref{eqn:kalman-min-tr-P} and \ref{eqn:Pn}, modulo the probabilistic bits.
-Choosing $\tbw \sim \mathcal{N}(0,\mathbb{I})$ puts the Grammian sum for $\bP$ in the form of an expected value, $\mathbb{E}[\cdot]$, completing the bridge.} These methods, perhaps confusingly, are unrelated to MAP generalizations of the Kalman filter.
+Choosing $\tbw \sim \mathcal{N}(0,\mathbb{I})$ puts the Gramian sum for $\bP$ in the form of an expected value, $\mathbb{E}[\cdot]$, completing the bridge.} These methods, perhaps confusingly, are unrelated to MAP generalizations of the Kalman filter.
 Instead, they consider a linear system named G, which maps exogenous ``disturbance" $\tbw$ and internal state to output error $\tbz$ and next state (or state derivative in continuous time):

 As illustrated in \autoref{fig:G-H-system}, the system can have its own internal logic, such as a ``plant" with self-contained state and linear dynamics connected to a controller (or observer).
 Signals in this framework are typically taken to be $\in L_2$ so they have nice inner products, and the complex-valued transfer function that maps between signals is constrained to a Hardy space, $H_p$, to ensure its norm integrals are bounded.